- See & Do

-Tours of the Realm offer chauffeured, sightseeing tours of rural and historic Britain to small groups of 2 to 3 people.
+Tours of the Realm offer chauffeured, sightseeing tours of rural and historic Britain to small groups of up to 3 people.
 An exclusive, bespoke and superior service for discerning travellers.
 Day tours or longer tours available on request.

 Walk Route: Canterbury to Rome

-Via Francigena is the ancient route from Canterbury to Rome, followed by archbishops travelling to receive from the pope their symbols of authority as well as ordinary pilgrims en route to Rome or onward to Jerusalem.
+Via Francigena is the ancient walking route from Canterbury to Rome, followed by archbishops travelling to receive from the pope their symbols of authority as well as ordinary pilgrims en route to Rome or onward to Jerusalem.

 This is a lovely sea walk that is particularly refreshing during the summer months.
 There is plenty to see as you pass a salt-water lagoon, a working oyster farm and the Reculver Towers and fort.